Jessica-0823/Bellabeat-case-study/README.md

 **Average Sleep Hours**: Shows average sleep hours changes from day to day where users are averaged with 6-7 hours of sleep which is slightly low for adults.

-**Monthlty Sleep patterns**: On average, users spend more time in bed than the actual hours they sleep.
-This shows that users may not be sleeping wfficiently and could experience restless or interuppted sleep.
+**Monthly Sleep patterns**: On average, users spend more time in bed than the actual hours they sleep.
+This shows that users may not be sleeping efficiently and could experience restless or interuppted sleep.

-**Average Daily Steps by Day of Week**: This shows that users have taken average of  some cghalow steps during sundays and highest on saturdays. suggesting some challenges that motivates daily activity.
+**Average Daily Steps by Day of Week**: This shows that users have taken average of low steps during sundays and highest on saturdays. suggesting some challenges that motivates daily activity.

 ## Visuals
 Below are some charts created in Tableau: